-Prior to this, I was a visiting Research Scientist at Facebook Reality Labs, exploring the intersection of Distributed Computing, Social Networks, and Augmented Reality.
-In June 2018, I graduated with my PhD in Computer Science & Engineering from the University of Washington (UW).
+Prior to this, I was a postdoc at UCSD in the CSE department, working with Kamalika Chaudhuri, Sanjoy Dasgupta, and Paul Siegel.
+Before this, I was a visiting Research Scientist at Facebook Reality Labs, exploring Distributed Computing and Augmented Reality.
+In June 2018, I received my PhD in Computer Science & Engineering from the University of Washington (UW).
 My advisor was Paul Beame, and I was a part of both the Theory and MISL groups.
 I also spent time at Microsoft Research, working with the DNA Storage and the Theory groups.
-Previously, I obtained a BS from the Department of Computer Science at the University of Illinois Urbana-Champaign (UIUC).
+I obtained my BS from the Department of Computer Science at the University of Illinois Urbana-Champaign (UIUC).

 My research explores the foundations of large-scale machine learning models.
 Recently, I've been interested in robustness and stability, including adversarial attacks and OOD generalization.
 I also work on detecting and classifying dataset shifts for computer vision problems.
 Finally, I enjoy formulating new theoretical ML models, such as for sparsely activated mixture-of-experts networks.

 (Jan 2023) Looking forward to serve as an area chair for ICML 2023.

 (Jan 2023) Our paper on probing OOD behavior via nearest category generalization was accepted to TMLR.

 (Dec 2022) Attending NeurIPS in New Orleans to present our paper on sparsely activated networks.

 (Oct 2022) Having fun working on product-driven ML questions, instead of just writing papers!